-The successful completion of this c course gives students 8 credits towards the QCE.
+The successful completion of this c ourse gives students 8 credits towards the QCE.
 Qualification description: The BSB30120 is based on units of competency selected from the BSB Business Services training package.
 Binnacle's Certificate III in Business 'Business in Schools' program is offered as a senior subject where students learn what it takes to become a Business Professional.
 Students achieve skills in leadership, innovation, customer service, personal management and financial literacy - incorporating the delivery of a range of projects and services within their school community.
 Micro business opportunities are also explored.
-Graduates will be able to use their Certificate III in Business • as an entry level qualification into the Business Services industries (eg. Customer service adviser, duty manager, administration officer) • to pursue further tertiary pathways (eg. Certificate IV, Diploma or Bachelor of Business); and • to improve their chances of gaining tertiary entrance.
+Graduates will be able to use their Certificate III in Business • as an entry level qualification into the Business Services industries (eg. Customer service adviser, duty manager, administration officer) • to pursue further tertiary pathways (eg. Certificate IV, Diploma or Bachelor of Business); and to improve their chances of gaining tertiary entrance.
 Entry requirements: Students must have a passion for and/or interest in working in the Business Services industry and/or pursuing further tertiary pathways (eg. Certificate IV, Diploma and Bachelor of Business).
 The student must have good quality written and spoken communication skills and enthusiasm/motivation to participate in a range of projects.
 Qualification packaging rules: Total units = 13 (6 core units + 7 elective units).
-Core and electives: Competencies covered: BSBPEF201 (C) BSBPEF301 (E) FNSFLT311 (E) BSBWHS311 (C) BSBSUS211 (C) BSBXCM301 (C) BSBTWK301 (C) BSBTTWK301 (E) BSBCRT311 (C) BSBTEC301 (E) BSBTEC303 (E) BSBOPS304 (E) Learning experiences: Support personal wellbeing in the workplace Organise personal work priorities Develop and apply knowledge of personal finances Assist with maintaining workplace safety Participate in sustainable work practices Engage in workplace communication Use inclusive work practices Work in a team Apply critical thinking skills in a team environment Design and produce business documents Write simple documents Create electronic presentations Deliver and monitor a service to customers Learning experiences will be achieved by students working alongside an experienced Business Teacher (Program Deliverer) - incorporating delivery of a range of projects and services within their school community.
+Core and electives: Competencies covered: BSBPEF201 (C) BSBPEF301 (E) FNSFLT311 (E) BSBWHS311 (C) BSBSUS211 (C) BSBXCM301 (C) BSBTWK301 (C) BSBTWK301 (C) BSBTTWK301 (E) BSBCRT311 (C) BSBTEC301 (E) BSBWRT311 (E) BSBWRT311 (E) BSBOPS304 (E) Support personal wellbeing in the workplace Organise personal work priorities Develop and apply knowledge of personal finances Assist with maintaining workplace safety Participate in sustainable work practices Engage in workplace communication Use inclusive work practices Work in a team Apply critical thinking skills in a team environment Design and produce business documents Write simple documents Create electronic presentations Deliver and monitor a service to customers Learning experiences: Learning experiences will be achieved by students working alongside an experienced Business Teacher (Program Deliverer) - incorporating delivery of a range of projects and services within their school community.
 Students have opportunities to design and plan for a new product and service as part of the Binnacle Boss Entrepreneurship Program and examine business opportunities and participate in an Industry discovery.
 Evidence contributing towards competency will be collected throughout the program.
 This process allows student's competency to be assessed in a holistic approach that integrates a range of competencies.
 NOTE: From time to time, project delivery may require a mandatory 'outside subject' component (e.g. before or after school).
+Online for some components of training for required knowledge

 Classroom for some components of training for required knowledge.
 Assessment: A range of teaching/learning strategies will be used to deliver the competencies.
 These include: • Practical tasks/experiences • Group projects • Hands-on activities involving customer service • Online learning projects.
 Pathways: The Certificate III in Business will be used by students seeking to enter the Business Services industries and/or pursuing further tertiary pathways (e.g. Certificate IV, Diploma and Bachelor of Business).
 For example: • Accountant / Business Advisor • Business Owner • Business Manager • Customer Services Manager • Marketing Manager.
-Fees: USER PAY FEES: Nil.
-Costs in addition to User Pay Fees: Year 11/12 \$345 - External provider (non-refundable) (fee comprises of \$265 participation fee + \$80 program fee), 2 year course.
+Fees: \$20 A non-refundable fee applies upon enrolment into the course for printing of certificates.
+Year 11/12 \$345 - External provider (non-refundable) (fee comprises of \$265 participation fee + \$80 program fee), 2 year course.
 Further information: Please contact Mrs Michele Irwin, Head of Department - Humanities humanities@caloundrashs.eq.edu.au